 A New York City firm is filing the suit and sending similar letters to cities and towns across the countries.
 The firm says opioid manufacturers knew there was no way the population of small towns could be supporting the amount of pills that were being sent to them.

 “It should have been a red flag,” supervisor Shannon Paulus said.
 “I’m not surprised about the class-action suit; we have been discussing the opioid epidemic at the substance abuse coalition and how much it has grown.
 I feel like this is going to be a message to the manufacturers.

 “They should have known, just with the amount of prescriptions going out.
 They convinced the medical profession of this new product, but they weren’t careful of how much of this potent drug was getting out there.

 "I want it to change," Paulus said.

-The supervisors were expected to revisit the potential for joining the lawsuit at this week's meeting.
+The supervisors will revisit the potential for joining the lawsuit at next week's meeting.